-The Academic Resource Center (ARC) offers services that encourage student success and retention.
-Services include tutoring, writing assistance, reading retention and comprehension, academic counseling, academic skills workshops, and academic advising.
+The Academic Resource Center (ARC) offers services that encourage student success.
+Services include tutoring, writing assistance, reading retention and comprehension, academic counseling, academic skills workshops, and academic advising for students in the Student Support Services (TRiO) program.
 Staff includes seven professionals and about 100 peer tutors who are recommended by faculty.
-Additional information is found at the ARC website or contact Jane Eddy, director, at email@example.com
+Additional information is found at the ARC website.

-Students are assigned to an academic advisor within their program of study to help them navigate college life.
+Students are assigned to two advisors during their time at Viterbo.
+An academic advisor and a faculty advisor to help them navigate college life.
 To find answers to questions about majors and minors, course scheduling, and a roadmap to graduation, start on the Advising Student Information webpage.

 The Bookstore is the on-campus source for everything from textbooks and technology to school supplies, VU apparel, gifts and accessories.
 You can even order a care package for your student online and have it delivered to the bookstore.